 Conversational forms that make guest intakes feel like a chat.

 Typeform is shaped for premium-feel guest intakes.
-Its biggest strength: conversational form ux that still defines the category.
 The pricing is hard to justify against Tally though — a 10-response free cap and paid plans starting at $28/mo for what most podcasters get free elsewhere

 There's a free tier, and you can ship work on it before deciding to upgrade.
 Confirm what's included on their site.